IlanKro/DressMeTest/README.md

-# DressMe
+# Dress Me

-App to help a user decide what to wear based on a fixed API.
-This app is basically a closet simulator.
+App to help a user decide what to wear based on a fixed API, this app is basically a closet simulator.

-Hours to make: 24.
+-   Hours to make: 24.

 # How to run